 Acceptance Test-Driven Development and Behaviour Driven Development, where the scenarios of these tests are defined in collaboration between vendor and CSP upfront, is the best practice to utilize for Functional Acceptance.
 Using Keyword Driven test automation frameworks, like Robot Framework, helps to efficiently automate these tests upfront and makes maintenance and documentation easier.
 The keywords developed are serving as reusable assets for both the vendor and the CSP and can reduce the cost of automation dramatically.
 Furthermore, the ETSI standard DGR/NFV-TST006 on DevOps suggests that any VNF shall also include the test cases that are needed to be able to test the given VNF functionality.

 Non-functional Acceptance shall focus on many areas like performance, load, capacity, security, and reliability of the NFVI, VNFs, and NSs.
 These testing activities require different test approaches, test automation, and test tooling, but all need to be an integral part of the DevOps pipeline.

 Well-focused, automated acceptance testing that is built into a multistage DevOps pipeline with full transparency and automated gating decisions can dramatically speed up the acceptance process necessary for frequent delivery.

 Using a properly selected Customer Data Platform with an optimized data lake provides a goldmine of information for network optimization and operation.
-Once this data is available, use of ML is the next logical step so that the networks can self-optimize according to end user needs.
-In 5G, where the network density is significantly higher, a constant monitoring of all layers (infrastructure, application and application performance) and optimization is key for operational and financial success.
+Once this data is available, the use of ML is the next logical step so that the networks can self-optimize according to end-user needs.
+In 5G, where the network density is significantly higher, constant monitoring of all layers (infrastructure, application, and application performance) and optimization is key for operational and financial success.

 Conclusion: Automation drives your new DSP journey